Some foster youth experience negative outcomes after they leave foster care. They are more likely to:

 - Experience the adult criminal system.

 In order to defy these poor outcomes, AB 12, the California Fostering Connections to Success Act, sponsored by Speaker Karen Bass and Assembly Member Jim Beallwas, was signed into law on September 30, 2010.
-It took effect January 1, 2012.
+It took effect on January 1, 2012.

 The resources on this web page are intended to help professional staff provide relevant, tangible, and accessible resources to young adults who will eventually transition from the foster care system to responsible adulthood.
 Young adults will find information in the following areas, including but not limited to:

-- Completing High School or Its Equivalency (GED)
+- Completing High School or its Equivalency (GED)

-- College, Community College, & Vocational
+- College, Community College, and Vocational

-- Employment & Vocational Resources
+- Employment and Vocational Resources

 - Special Programs for Youth in Foster Care

-- Housing & Placement
+- Housing and Placement Information

 - Medical & Health Information